clayball/drupal-static-review/README.md

 # Drupal Static Review

+“Code review is probably the single-most effective technique for identifying security flaws.
+When used together with automated tools and manual penetration testing, code review can significantly increase the cost effectiveness of an application security verification effort.” – Open Web Application Security Project (OWASP)

 This script is the first step used when performing a security review for a Drupal module.
 A report will be saved to the reports/ directory identifying the file and line number where a string of interest is found.
 For example,